 In the following examples I have chosen the combination of an animal and a human figure.
 The frog, the ant and the snail have grown enormously or the human figure has shrunk incredibly.

-In my last example I first drew the basic shape of a turtle as lightly as possible.
-Then I drew the mountains in front of and behind.
-I erased the lines of the turtle that were still visible behind the mountains.
-The added buildings and the boat emphasize the gigantic size of the turtle.
-Perhaps this turtle was on its way to the sea and has finally arrived.
+With my 2B pencil, I first very lightly redrew a turtle from a photo.
+Then I drew the mountains in front and behind it.
+Finally, I erased the turtle’s lines behind the mountains in the foreground and further developed the drawing.
+The added buildings and the boat emphasize the turtle’s enormous size.
+Perhaps this giant turtle was on its way to the sea and has finally arrived.